Fuchan2004/Python_Math_Review/Install_Instructions.md

 `conda info --envs`

-You should see a list of environments with the environment 'math-review' being one of them!
+You should see a list of environments with the environment `math-review` being one of them!

 To activate the environment simply type:

-'conda activate math-review'
+`conda activate math-review`

-Your prompt (the brackets preceding your computer name) should change from (base) to (math-review).
-This indicates that your current active environment is 'math-review'.
+Your prompt (the brackets preceding your computer name) should change from `(base)` to `(math-review)`.
+This indicates that your current active environment is `math-review`.

 To deactivate the environment type:

-'conda deactivate math-review'
+`conda deactivate math-review`

 And it will change back from (math-review) to (base)!